ianksalter/shv/md/structures-design.md

 Can cut out the space for windows and reuse the old bricks as hardcore.

 Probably have to pour the lintels.
 So that's shuttering and rebar.
+We may be able to buy them

 Need to get enough bricks below to get the bottom bit of the shuttering.

 Front windows and doors will just be built into the block work.

 West side lintle will be cut into existing bricks.
-The wall cut away after wards to make room for the windiow.
+The wall cut away after ward to make room for the window.

 Can mix concrete for lintles by had.
 Rebar must be in the middle of the shuttering.

 First layer in lintle is thicker and tamped down to get air out.
 The rebar then another layer.
 Two pieces of rebar side by side.

 May need to consider supporting the walls above windows with acros and wood or strong boys (tm) supports..
 Strong boys only need the acros on one side.